zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Roberto:  Sure, okay.
 I just wanted to ask if you’re i nterested in carpooling to work.
 We only live a few blocks from each other.

 Loreto:  Thanks for asking, but I’m not sure carpooling w ould work for me.
-Sometimes I run late in the morning and I wouldn’t w ant to hold you up.
+Sometimes I run late in the morning and I wouldn’t want to hold you up.

 Roberto:  We wouldn’t have to commute together every d ay, only on those days that are convenient for both of us.
 Carpooling has its advantages, too.
 In addition to doing our part for the environment, we co uld use the high-occupancy carpool lanes.
 That’ll save time, especially if there’s a lot of traffic congestion.